nnstreamer/nnstreamer/Documentation/writing-subplugin-tensor-filter.md

 The default ```tensor_filter``` subplugin path is ```/usr/lib/nnstreamer/filters/```.
 It can be modified by configuring ```/etc/nnstreamer.ini```.

-### Flexsible/Dynamic Input/Output Tensor Dimension
+### Flexible/Dynamic Input/Output Tensor Dimension

-Although the given template code supports static input/output tensor dimension (a single neural network model is supposed to have a single set of input/output tensor/tensors dimensions), nnstreamer's ```tensor_filter``` itself supports dynamic input/output tensor/tensors dimensions; output dimensions may be determined by input dimensions, which is determined at run-time.
+Although the given template code supports static input/output tensor dimension (a single neural network model is supposed to have a single set of input/output tensor/tensors dimensions), NNStreamer's ```tensor_filter``` itself supports dynamic input/output tensor/tensors dimensions; output dimensions may be determined by input dimensions, which is determined at run-time.

 In order to support this, you need to supply an additional callback, ```setInputDimension``` defined in ```GstTensorFilterFramework``` of ```nnstreamer_plugin_api_filter.h```.

 ### Writing one from scratch

 In normal usage cases, a subplugin exists as a shared library loaded dynamically (dlopen) by yet another shared library, ```tensor_filter```.
-By registering a ```tensor_filter``` object (a struct instance of GstTensorFilterFramework) with an init function, nnstreamer recognize it with the given name.
+By registering a ```tensor_filter``` object (a struct instance of GstTensorFilterFramework) with an init function, NNStreamer recognizes it with the given name.
 In the template code, it is registered with a function ```init_filter_${name}()```.
-For more information, refer to the Doxygen entries of GstTensorFilterFramework in the header file.
+For more information, refer to the doxygen entries of GstTensorFilterFramework in the header file.

-For more information about the struct, refer to [Doxygen Doc on GstTensorFilterFramework](http://nnsuite.mooo.com/nnstreamer/html/struct__GstTensorFilterFramework.html)
+For more information about the struct, refer to [Doxygen Doc on GstTensorFilterFramework](http://nnsuite.mooo.com/nnstreamer/html/struct__GstTensorFilterFramework.html).